enseishugi/org-mode-tikz-preview/README.md

 ```

 # A solution
 One could simply comment out the line in `/etc/ImageMagick-6/policy.xml` for .pdf files, but I didn't know whether it could put me in potential risks.
-So I simply added a new process to `org-preview-latex-process-alist`, using [GraphicsMagick](http://www.graphicsmagick.org/).
+So I simply added a new process to `org-preview-latex-process-alist` using [GraphicsMagick](http://www.graphicsmagick.org/); commands can be found solution.el.

 ## How to install GraphicsMagick
 In Ubuntu 19.10: